karlkfi/kpt-config-sync/docs/dev/test.md

 steps in the full e2e process.
 The following commands are available for finer grained control.
 This is now supported for -git and -gcp suffixes.

-1- Build nomos and end to end images.
+1- Build GKE Policy Management and end to end images.
 You must do this each time you make changes to .go code.

 ```console
 make e2e-image-all